 The MESSENGER RS RDA SIS was completely rewritten to reflect differences in archive organization, file naming, and formats in PDS4.

-The ANT SIS (ant_sis.pdf) was adapted from antinfo.txt in the PDS3 archive.
+The ANT SIS (sis_ant.pdf) was adapted from antinfo.txt in the PDS3 archive.

 The instrument description document (instrument_rs.txt) was adapted from inst.cat in the PDS3 archive.

-The Momentum Dump Maneuver SIS (mdm_sis.txt) was adapted from mdm_desc.txt in the PDS3 archive.
+The Momentum Dump Maneuver SIS (sis_mdm.txt) was adapted from mdm_desc.txt in the PDS3 archive.
 Three questions need clarification by the MESSENGER team:

 Are there multiple thrusters?
 Is more than one used in any single maneuver?
 It probably doesn't matter for purposes of this file; details should be in Small Forces Files.